akash6344/ShoeStore-ecommerce-website/README.md

-Project deployed on the below link https://theshoestore21.netlify.app/
+You can see the project demo here https://theshoestore21.netlify.app/